fmarino-412/SABD_project1_BallettiMarino/docker-env/readme.md

 	For queries results graphical representation.
 The `grafana_storage` folder is automatically bounded to the container to implement local host machine persistence.

+	In `grafana-dashboards/images` there are graphics result updated to 26th of May, 2020 (18:00 UTC+1).

 * **InfluxDB** container:

 	For queries result export from HDFS to Grafana.
 The `influx_storage` directory is automatically bounded to the container to implement local host machine persistence of the time series database.